 Host to everything from paintings to poems, ArtsFest features an arts café with performances by students and teachers alike, as well as theatre performances, the College’s literary journal and film screenings.
 A highlight is the ArtsFest concert, featuring students from the Marianopolis Music Program.

 This year, ArtsFest takes place April 24-May 4.
+It includes:

 For more information, please contact Student Services Director Louise McLellan.